sazzer/fakeauth/README.md

 This project exists to act as a fake authentication service for end-to-end testing against third-party authentication providers.

+Docker Images of this are available at https://hub.docker.com/r/sazzer/fakeauth/

 The authentication services that this service can represent are as follows:

 Google